holunda-io/zeebe-camel-facebam/docs/revealjs/src/slides/20_conclusion.md

 * Zeebe Broker does not know workers
 * Workers do not use Zeebe-API
-* Orchestrator is connected to Broker
+* Only Orchestrator is connected to Broker
-* Workers register dynamically via JSON
-* Jobs are published to endpoint of workers choice
+* Camel routes connect everything

 --